Limits to using personal folders (.pst) files over LAN and WAN links

 Additionally, the one supported scenario for networked .pst files is described in this article.
-The scenario is using Microsoft Outlook 2010 or Microsoft Outlook 2013 remotely on a Windows Server 2008 R2 or later Remote Desktop Session Host (RDSH).
+The scenario is using Microsoft Outlook 2010 or later versions remotely on a Windows Server 2008 R2 or later Remote Desktop Session Host (RDSH).

 The Microsoft Exchange Server 4.0 team created .pst files in order to let users maintain a copy of their messages on their local computers.
 The .pst files also serve as a message store for users who do not have access to a Microsoft Exchange Server computer (for example, POP3 or IMAP email users).

 However, .pst files are not intended as an enterprise network solution.
 Although it is possible to specify a network directory or a Universal Naming Convention (UNC) path as a storage location for a .pst file, network usage is not meant to be a long-term, continuous-use method of storing messages in an enterprise environment.